finn-no/tech.finn.no/_drafts/setup-nginx-with-http2-for-local-development.markdown

         proxy_set_header    Host      $host;
         proxy_set_header    X-Real-IP $remote_addr;
         proxy_set_header    X-HTTPS   'True';
-        proxy_set_header    X-HTTP2   $http2;
     }
 }
 ```

 Now we need to generate a self signed certificate.
-Run this command to generate the certificate:
+It will give you warnings in the browser, but it works fine for local development.
+This command will generate the certificate:

 ```
 $ cd /usr/local/etc/nginx/
 $ openssl req -x509 -sha256 -newkey rsa:2048 -keyout cert.key -out cert.pem \
    -days 1024 -nodes -subj '/CN=local.finn.no'
 ```
-Common Name: local.finn.no
+When asked for «Common Name», fill in the hostname you use locally.
+Most FINN.no developers use `local.finn.no`

-To make nginx start automatically on boot:
+If you want nginx to start automatically on boot:

 ```$ sudo cp /usr/local/opt/nginx/homebrew.mxcl.nginx.plist /Library/LaunchDaemons/```